sashauly/receptik/README.md

   - [ ] Add ability to delete images
 - [ ] Add ability to add photo using camera
 - [ ] Add custom button to install PWA(i think it's now works only in chrome?)
-- [ ] Consider changing some UI elements to sheets
+- [ ] Consider changing some UI elements to drawers